mdriscollic/docs/content/en/docs/Settings/Settings_serials/Settings_serials.md

 2. Under **Category** fill in the name of your new pick list.
 3. Click **Save**.
 The pick list appears alphabetically in the Pick list column.

-Please not that it is currently not possible to delete a pick list.
+Please note that it is currently not possible to delete a pick list.

 ## Settings > Serials > Pick lists values